thosgood/this-weeks-finds/markdown/51-100/week089.md

 We stick F on top of G to get FG, which is why it's called "vertical" composition.

-Also, if we have morphisms f,f': x → y and g,g': y → z, and 2-morphisms F: f =\> f' and G: g =\> g', we can "horizontally compose" F and G to get F.G: fg =\> f'g'.
+Also, if we have morphisms f,f': x \to y and g,g': y \to z, and 2-morphisms F: f =\> f' and G: g =\> g', we can "horizontally compose" F and G to get F.G: fg =\> f'g'.
 It looks like this: